outfox/fennecs/www/docs/index.md

 *Only seven left, out of a litter of 2147483647.*

 ::: info :neofox_knives: THE COOKBOOK
-Ready to try **fenn**ecs for yourself?
-Flip through the **[Cookbook](/cookbook/index)** for some quick and easily digestible code samples that get you started in no time!
-Come back whenever you need to to jog your memory.
+Feeling snackish?
+Hungry?
+Try **fenn**ecs for yourself as you flip through the courses of our **[Cookbook](/cookbook/index)**.
+Snack on easily digestible code samples, and come back whenever you need to to jog your memory.
 :::

 ::: info :neofox_vr: THE DEMOS